Nikhil-Gorasa/Visionova-Project/README.md

 * **Wireless Communication:** Utilize the ESP8266's Wi-Fi to send data to a local network or cloud service, or receive data/commands.
 * **Expand Database:** Collect and add more diverse spectral fingerprints for a wider range of objects.

-## License

-[Specify your license here, e.g., MIT License, Apache 2.0 License, or state if proprietary.]

 ---

 **Project by:** Team Zenith